-Ceramics for the Hydrogen Economy
+Ceramics for the Hydrogen Economy Organized by BSD and ED

 The transition to a sustainable, hydrogen-based economy is a critical global challenge that requires innovative solutions across various sectors.
 Ceramics have emerged as promising materials for enabling and advancing the hydrogen economy.
 However, applications like solid oxide fuel cells (SOFC) and electrolyzers (SOEC) are still far from being established technologies.
 There is still a high demand for new ceramic materials and in-depth investigations of their physical properties.
 Therefore, this symposium aims to bring together leading researchers working on ceramics for hydrogen technologies.